GB1383/WDD115-Group-Assignment/README.md

 # WDD115-Group-Assignment
-This is a Group Assignment
+This is a College Group Assignment

 Team
 [Gobind Gobind](https://github.com/GB1383)